Top 5 Reasons to Join Your State Restaurant Association

 - Free webinars and restaurant industry forecasts

 Example: The Illinois Restaurant Association (IRA) partners with the NRA every year to host the annual NRA-IRA Political Reception in support of the hospitality industry.
-This event allows the state level restaurateurs to connect with changemakers who have influence at the national level.
+This event allows restaurateurs to connect with changemakers who have influence at the national level.

 Who Can Join?